vlyubchich/tsar/README.md

 # Future work
 - make causality a separate lecture 10, add on diff-in-diff with cannabis example.
-+ add example coverage calculations Lect 2 or ARIMA, eventually move part of the material from l02 to a separate lecture on Model evaluation and forecasting. forecast::accuracy(). caret::postResample(obs = y_test, pred = y_dnn) Overfitting.
-B&D Ch.
-9 Remember that all predictive inference is based on the assumptions that the relationships between the variables and their dynamics will be the same in the future.
 - add a lecture on panel data analysis
 - expand on wavelets, add example of acoustic data
 - appendix or lecture on changepoint analysis
 - GLM or another generalized model with classification example for fisheries or ecology.
 - local stationarity, warping, time motifs, graph representation of time series
-- from NOAA project with G.N.: "Environmental Statistics 2: identification of different types of rare events in time series (appendix?), time-series cross-validation (l 12?), and GAMLSS (lect 12 on TSREG2 - done; lect 3 - done)"
+- from NOAA project with G.N.: "Environmental Statistics 2: identification of different types of rare events in time series (appendix?), time-series cross-validation (lect 11 done), and GAMLSS (lect 9 on TSREG2 - done; lect 3 - done)"

 # Conventions and format examples